JonasNeriVCG/rag_chat/README.md

 ├── documents/            # Folder containing PDF files to be processed └── requirements.txt      # List of dependencies for the project
 ```

+### Notes

+* Make sure that the PDFs you want to process are placed in the documents/ folder.
+* The database is created once using db.py and can be reused for querying with app.py.
+* You can customize the PDF processing or chat functionality by modifying the db.py or app.py scripts.

+### License

+This project is open-source and available under the MIT License.